Queues on a dynamically evolving graph: Prelimit results

 \subsection{User-perceived performance}

 In this subsection we study the impact of the links' outages on the performance as perceived by the users.
 As it turns out, this can be done relying on classical arguments.
 We start by analyzing the fraction of clients that are lost (i.e., clients who leave the network because of a link being down, and not because of a service completion), denoted by $\omega$.
 To this end, let $\omega_{ik}$ be the probability that a client who enters the network at node $i$ while the background process is in state $k$, is lost.
-Then, with $q_k:=-q_{kk}$ and $\sigma_{ik}:=\nu_i+\mu_{i0}+q_k$,
+Observe that ${\mu_{ijk}^+}/{\sigma_{ik}}$ is the probability of a client jumping from node $i$ to node $j$ when the background process is in $k$; ${q_{k\ell}} /{\sigma_{ik}}$ and ${\mu_{ijk}^-}/{\sigma_{ik}}$ can be interpreted analogously.
+Then, with $q_k:=-q_{kk}$ and $\sigma_{ik}:=\nu_i+\mu_{i0}+q_k$, by conditioning on the first jump,

 or, in a more convenient form,

 These equations constitute an $n\bar K$-dimensional diagonally dominant system of linear equations (actually even {\it strictly} diagonally dominant as there is at least one $i$ such that $\mu_{i0}>0$), which is known to yield a unique solution.
 Let, as before, $\pi_\ell$ denote the stationary probability that the background process ${\bs X}(\cdot)$ is in state $\ell$ (i.e., ${\bs\pi}$ solves ${\bs\pi}{\bs Q} = {\bs 0}$).
 Then, with $\bar{\lambda} := \sum_{i=1}^n \lambda_i$, the loss probability equals